karthikeyan-133/Laundary_Pos/backend-new/README.md

 3. Check that your database credentials are correct
 4. Make sure your database is accessible from Vercel's servers

+We've created several diagnostic endpoints to help troubleshoot deployment issues.
+See [DIAGNOSTIC_ENDPOINTS.md](DIAGNOSTIC_ENDPOINTS.md) for detailed information on how to use these endpoints.

 You can test the database connection using the health check endpoint:
 ```
 GET /health